sih4sing5hong5/google-sites-liberation/README.txt

 README

+INTRODUCTION
   Note:  This project is built using Maven (http://maven.apache.org/).

+  The latest, most stable version of the code will always be located in the 'default' branch.
+See the revision history for informaiton about the code in any other branch.

 REQUIREMENTS
   This project is built using Java 1.5 or later.
 All other dependencies are managed by Maven.